 The Antimicrobial Assistance Program (AAP) was created in July 2005 at The Mount Sinai Hospital to promote the rational, safe, and cost-conscious use of antimicrobials.
 The primary goal of the program is to optimize clinical outcomes while minimizing unintended consequences of antimicrobial use, such as drug toxicity, selection of pathogenic organisms, and emergence of antibiotic resistance.
 The secondary goal of the program is to reduce health care costs without adversely impacting quality of care.

-The AAP consists of two full-time clinical pharmacists with specialties in Infectious Diseases, as well as a dedicated Infectious Diseases Attending Physician.
+The AAP consists of three full-time clinical pharmacists with specialties in Infectious Diseases, as well as a dedicated Infectious Diseases Attending Physician.
 The activities of the AAP generally include the daily approval and review of the selection, dosing, route, and duration of therapy of restricted antimicrobials.
 The AAP is also responsible for developing policies and guidelines for the use of broad-spectrum antibiotics, and reviewing new antimicrobials for formulary consideration.

 The AAP works closely with Infection Control and the Division of Infectious Diseases in evaluating the impact of antibiotic use on the incidence of antibiotic resistance in the hospital.
 The AAP is also involved in educating the pharmacy and medical staff.